jkups/project1/README.md

 ## Brikalot: A Property Investment Platform

-[Brikalot](https://brikalot.herokuapp.com/) is a platform that enable investors to own units of a property by acquiring units they can afford.
+[Mulka](https://mulka.herokuapp.com/) is a platform that enable investors to own units of a property by acquiring units they can afford.
 The platform was built with the following tools.

 * Frontend
-  * HTML, CSS, JavaScript
+  * HTML, CSS, JavaScript / jQuery

 * Backend